nuxed/crypto/docs/basic.md

 ## Authenticated Asymmetric Encryption (Encrypting)

 This API facilitates message encryption between to participants in a conversation.
-It requires your private secret and your partner's public secret.
+It requires your private key and your partner's public key.

-Assuming you are Alice, you would generate your secret-pair like so.
+Assuming you are Alice, you would generate your key-pair like so.
 (The other person, Bob, will do the same on his end.)

 ```hack
 use namespace Nuxed\Crypto\Hex;